glpi-project/glpi/README.txt

 8) The update begin.
 The time of the update depend of your database size, so it must be quite long.

+#### VERSION < 0.4
 ATTENTION : The update do not keep your previous configurations whoch are store in the config.php file (general configuration, external auth, mailing, etc)

 You must to use the post-install configuration forms in the "configuration" section of GLPI to setup them again.
+###########

+9) There is a major difference in the versions < with 0.5 and the 0.5 one: the management of the locations.
+Indeed, it is now hierarchical.
+A system thus allows you to adapt your old locations has this new architecture.
+For that, two parameters are presented to you in bottom of the page:
+1 - character of separation which you perhaps used to define your internal hierarchy 2 - the definition of a ROTT place if you want it

+Once these selected options a table presented the new generated hierarchy to you.
+If it is appropriate to you, you can validate in lower part of the table.
+If not, you can change your parameters and regenerate a hierarchy while clicking on the first << Validate >>

+10 )
 All these configurations are only accessible by a new type of user: the « super-admin ».
 The update automaticaly convert the « admin » user to « super-admin ».